On this page

 Risks Ahead

-There are a few things that could shake the GBP/MYR outlook:
+Here are some things that could shake things up:

 What This Means If You’re Sending GBP to MYR Abroad